-- Sun micro systems started by group of students who are studying in stanford university.
+- Sun microsystems was started by a group of students who are studying at Stanford University.

-- These people are faced the problem in their room with electronic consumers i.e., one electronic consumable remote control is not worked on another electronic consumable.
+- These people have faced the problem in their room with electronic consumers, i.e., one electronic consumable remote control is not worked on another electronic consumable.
 These people wanted to develop a common remote control (CRC) which is controlling all the electronic consumables.
-So they contacted James Gosling and requested for the project.
+So they contacted James Gosling and requested the project.

-- Sun micro systems started by group of students, out of them one person from India whose name is “Vinod Khosla”.
+- Sun microsystems were started by a group of students, out of the one person from India named “Vinod Khosla”.

-- James Gosling and his team members given the project name as “GREEN” started in the year 1990 and 1991.
-CRC completed in 1992 and named as star7.
+- James Gosling and his team members given the project name “GREEN” started in 1990 and 1991.
+CRC was completed in 1992 and named star7.

-- James Gosling team developed a new language called as “OAK”.
-But this name is already selected by some another company.
+- James Gosling team developed a new language called “OAK”.
+But this name is already selected by some other company.
 So it is renamed as “Java”.

 From: James Gosling

 Subject: How was Java named?

 Hi Ashok Kumar, The story goes like this

 We needed a name and had been using “oak” (which was selected essentially randomly by me), and while the team had grown attached to it, the trademark lawyers ruled it out.
 We had lots of email debates about names, but nothing got resolved and ended up in an awkward position where the one thing stopping us from shipping was the name.